Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 ---
-title: "Case study: Tilt Copters (a Expo/React Native game)"
+title: "Case study: Tilt Copters (a React Native game)"
 authors: ["Bartosz Łaniewski"]
 keywords: ["Case Study", "Gamedev", "React Native"]
 language: en
 dateCreated: 2022-06-11 00:00:00 +0100
-dateUpdated: 2022-06-11 00:00:00 +0100
+dateUpdated: 2023-12-01 00:00:00 +0100
 datePublished: 2022-06-11 00:00:00 +0100
 ---

 [Tilt Copters] is a relatively simple game created with [pixi.js] and Expo.
-This is a project I've started to learn more about porting web libraries to React Native but also about game architecture and monetization.
+This is a project I’ve started to learn more about porting web libraries to React Native but also about game architecture and monetization.

 ## Introduction